This is the first of three reflections used at St Andrew’s Church Wraysbury on Good Friday 2021

 • Two other black faces either side of Jesus may be Simon’s sons, Alexander and Rufus, who are named in Mark’s Gospel.
 The reason for naming them must be that they were known to Mark’s readers.
 Bosch is referring to the eye witness dimension of the Gospel’s account.

 • St Veronica is positioned bottom left – you can see she is holding a cloth with yet another face printed on it.
 This is the legend that Veronica saw Jesus stumble as he was carrying the cross and came to him to wipe his bleeding and sweating face.
+The image of Jesus' face then miraculously appeared on the cloth she used.
 Though not described in the Gospels, the story echoes a Gospel truth, that we are all called to bear the image of Christ, to grow into his likeness, and that we cannot do so unless we walk in the way of His cross.
 Bosch indicates this by showing her face in the same posture and with the same calm, inward expression as Jesus’ face: and a similar light falls on her face as his.

 • The two thieves crucified with Jesus are shown at bottom right and top right.
 Both are being taunted, one snarls back at his tormentors, but the one at top right is grey with fear at the ordeal he is to undergo.
 He becomes the penitent thief, the one who turns to Jesus at the last extremity: “Jesus, remember me when you come into your kingdom:” “Today you will be with me in prardise.”